• Skip to primary navigation

 • Pour 1 cup of almond milk into a glass bowl and add pumpkin puree. whisk until the puree is completely dissolved.

-• Add the almond butter, vanilla, maple syrup and pumpkin spice and whisk till incorporated. *If using Stevia, start with about 1/3 tsp and work up to the sweetness you like. **If you don't have pumpkin pie spice, use 1 tsp cinnamon, 1/4 tsp ginger, pinch ground clove, pinch allspice.
+• Add the almond butter, vanilla, maple syrup, or date syrup, and pumpkin spice and whisk until incorporated.
+If you don't have pumpkin pie spice, use 1 tsp cinnamon, 1/4 tsp ginger, a pinch of ground clove, and a pinch of allspice.

 • Add remaining almond milk and begin adding the chia seeds, whisking to mix.